 After successful completion of this course students are expected to be able to:

 - apply state-of-the-art methods to solve problems that are commonly encountered in epidemiological studies on (global) nutrition and health;

 - adapt and combine selected functions in Stata.

 1. This course is currently under development, topics may be included or replaced, and module learning objectives and contents can be changed;

 2. This course is based in part on the course HNH-30606 Analytical Epidemiology II that was offered until the 2019/2020 academic year.
 If you attended that course and also want to take the present course, please consult your study adviser.

 All data analyses will be executed in R and in this way students will implicitly learn how to use R for (nutritional) epidemiology and data analysis.

-Lectures, e-modules, literature study, data analysis practicals and (individual and/or group) assignments.
+Lectures, software demonstrations, literature study, data analysis practicals and (individual and/or group) assignments, group discussions.